Professor Simon Underdown, BSc, PhD (Cantab), PCTHE, CSciTeach, FSA, FRSB, FRGS, FRAI, FCPS, SFHEA

 Tel +44 (0)1865 483718

-I am Senior Lecturer in Biological Anthropology at Oxford Brookes University.
-I teach, research and write on human evolution.
-I am particularly interested in the co-evolution of humans and disease, palæoepidemeology, the relationship between biology and culture and the development of evolutionary thought and the Neanderthals.
-I’ve undertaken fieldwork across the world including South America and the Middle East.
-I have written numerous scholarly papers and am the co-author of two books.
-I am passionate about science education and communication, and have appeared on a large range of radio and television programmes discussing aspects of human evolution and the latest finds and developments in the subject.
+I am Professor of Biological Anthropology at Oxford Brookes University where I teach, research and write on human evolution.
+My research focusses on the co-evolution of humans and disease and how patterns of human-disease interaction in the past can be used to reconstruct human evolutionary patterns and processes.
+I’m especially interested in the role played by diseases in shaping the adaptive environment during human evolution and the impact of disease exchange during contact between hominin species.
+I’ve undertaken fieldwork across the world including South America, the Middle East & especially southern Africa.
+I am passionate about science education (I am a Chartered Science Teacher and Chair of the RAI’s Education Committee) and communication, and have appeared on a large range of radio and television programmes discussing aspects of human evolution and the latest finds and developments in the subject.
 I have written for the Guardian on a number of contemporary issues in science, including climate change, creationism, religious belief and the use of human remains in research.
 I am an avid book reviewer and have written reviews for numerous publications, including History Today, JRAI, TREE, and the THES.
-I was Vice President of the Royal Anthropological Institute between 2012-15 and was involved in designing the biological aspects of the A-Level in Anthropology.
-I am currently Chair of the Society for the Study of Human Biology, a member of the QAA Anthropology subject bench-marking panel and a Research Associate of the School of Anthropology and Museum Ethnography at the University of Oxford.
-In my spare time I am an assistant Krav Maga Instructor with CQC Krav Maga.